 From April until mid-July, between 500,000 and a million Rwandans, predominantly Tutsis, were killed in Rwanda.
 It was killing on a devastating scale, scope, and speed.
 In October, the UN Security Council extended the mandate of the ICTY to include a separate but linked tribunal for Rwanda, the International Criminal Tribunal for Rwanda (ICTR), located in Arusha, Tanzania.

 On September 2, 1998, the ICTR issued the world’s first conviction for genocide in an international tribunal when Jean-Paul Akayesu was judged guilty of genocide and crimes against humanity for acts he engaged in and oversaw as mayor of the Rwandan town of Taba.

 Through an international treaty ratified on July 17, 1998, the International Criminal Court was permanently established to prosecute genocide, crimes against humanity, and war crimes.
 The treaty reconfirmed the definition of genocide found in the 1948 Convention on the Prevention and Punishment of the Crime of Genocide.
 It also expanded the definition of crimes against humanity and prohibits these crimes during times of war or peace.

-While the ICTY and ICTR and the emerging International Criminal Court have helped establish legal precedents and can investigate crimes within their jurisdictions, punishment of genocide remains a difficult task.
+While the ICTY and ICTR, other ad hoc tribunals, and the International Criminal Court have helped establish legal precedents and can investigate crimes within their jurisdictions, punishment of genocide remains a difficult task.
 Even more difficult is the continuing challenge to prevent genocide.

 2004: Genocide in Darfur